trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 Here is a brief explanation:

-- most often the HTTP communication use the TCP protocol
+- most often the HTTP communication uses the TCP protocol

 - HTTP protocol is stateless (all requests are separate from each other)